voelzmo/codex/openvpn.md

 (output shortened for sanity)
 ```

+## Generate Certificates

 Time to generate certificates.
 Take the private key, and cert values, and store them in
-the correct area of the `secret` backend in vault. **NOTE** the private keys are not stored
+the correct area of the `secret` backend in Vault. **NOTE** the private keys are not stored
 after creation, unless you put the data somewhere, so you will need to re-issue the cert
 if you lose them.
-Manually storing in vault, by creating a yaml file, and importing it to Vault
+Manually storing in Vault, by creating a yaml file, and importing it to Vault
 via `safe` is recommended:

 ```